preflightsiren/akamai-dns/README.md

 ###Running the specs
 to run with defaults run:
-> bundle install && bundle exec rspec
+> bundle install && bundle exec rake